Control-C/PMSG/README.md

 - Grove port for GPIO  - D2 and D3 3v3

 - A0 will be used to read out Batt level  [Battery voltage monitor]([https://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/](https://forum.seeedstudio.com/t/battery-voltage-monitor-and-ad-conversion-for-xiao-esp32c/267535) )

+  TODO
+  Add companion apps for iOS and Android or WIFI linkup, integrating them with machine learning capabilities for enhanced functionality I think adding OLED / buzzer - [vibration_Motor]( https://wiki.seeedstudio.com/Grove-Vibration_Motor) wil be fun to try out - like cycling and letting AI send feedback and getting data from glasses...